Trackers: a flexible template for stories that evolve

 Affinity diagram of user interview insights.

-To make it easy for readers to sort through what was sometimes an overwhelming amount of content, we made filtering a cornerstone of the experience with sticky filters and clickable filter labels for each entry.
+I examined similar article formats from other publishers to identify common UX patterns.
+To make it easy for readers to sort through content, we made filtering a cornerstone of the experience with sticky filters and clickable filter labels for each entry.
 We opted for a breezy, light design with truncated entries to make it easier for readers to skim the tracker.

 A digital article made up of a list of short entries, with filter dropdowns on the left side.
 The entries have a title, body copy and filter labels.